Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-ACI-Bursting/README.md

   --parameters location='eastus'
 ```
 Running above bicep template will create the following new resources/configurations:
-* 1 VNET with 2 subnets
+* One VNET with two subnets
 * 1 AKS cluster with virtual nodes enabled
 * 1 Container registry
 * Required RBAC assignments on the VNET and the ACR